 After the accident, I started thinking about …how short life is.
 I’d just lay there listening to the birds chirping.
 Kids playing in the neighbor’s yard or rain falling on the window.
 I realized how much I missed.Dylan in converstion with Sam Shepard 1986

 Dylan biographer Howard Soundes interviewed one of the musicians on the recording, Charlie Daniels.
-“Anything you threw at [Bob], he could sing….It was such a nice thing, such a great day, hour after hours.” “it wasn’t bd and gh. it was four guys in the sudio making music.”
+“Anything you threw at [Bob], he could sing…It was such a nice thing, such a great day, hour after hours.
+It wasn’t just Bob Dylan and George Harrison [who was at some of the sessions].
+It was four guys in the studio making music.”

 At least three songs were written for a play by Archibald MacLeish but were not used because, according to some sources, they were not delivered on time.
 According to Dylan (in the Biograph notes), he withdrew from the project after MacLeish expressed reservations about the song Father of Night.